 Filing and document retrieval services: To make filings, your best bet is to call an experienced service, such as CT Corp, CSC, National Corporate Research (212-947-7200) or a competitor.
 It generally takes 2-3 days to get these materials, and they usually can't be faxed.
 Also, they don't usually provide much information, and there is often an extra charge to have the document(s) certified.

 You can also use these services to retrieve copies of filings.
 These private companies are amazing -- they generally have images of every corporate and UCC filing with every Secretary of State and can fax, FedEx, UPS or mail on the same day you order.

 The private companies are expensive, however, so if you can wait you may want to order copies of the filings yourself from the relevant Secretary of State's Office.
 Information on document delivery may be available on the Secretary of State Web site, or you can call on the phone.
 The DELAWARE Secretary of State will process and mail documents requested by fax (302-739-3812) in about five days, if you specify what you want and provide your credit card information.
 For more information, Delaware S. of S. phone numbers are posted at www.state.de.us/corp/contact.shtml.

 Note: For public companies, secretary of state filings may be attached to SEC filings (e.g., charters and articles of incorporation are generally attached as an Exhibit 3 to the company's Form 10K).
-For information on SEC Filings, see the Filings section of the "Securities and Exchange Commission" entry.
+For information on SEC Filings, see the SEC Filings entry.